 Just on the French border in the Pyrenees, this national park is basically a mountain (its name translates to ‘Lost Mountain’) perfect to visit any time of the year for sun or snow.

-There are some mentally good views and hikes to try out, plus a waterfall, which we all know is a classic traveler attraction.
+There are some mentally good views and hikes (Spain has some lovely hikes) to try out, plus a waterfall, which we all know is a classic traveler attraction.
 Just try not to get lost.

 Magical Mojacar has two sides to it; one half is made up of blocky, whitewashed houses that tumble down the hillside, and the other is a poppin’ resort town with a huge beach and nice bohemian atmosphere.